hydrobeam/website/content/tech/emacs_setup.md

 ## Turn Emacs into an IDE

 If you're coming over from another editor or IDE, you might be wondering how to make Emacs do all the fancy things your previous editor could do, or if it's even possible.
-Fortunately, it is very much possible!
-And thanks to Doom, it's also quite easy to get up and running.
+Fortunately, it is very much possible and also very easy to get up and running.
-Thanks to Doom's great defaults, it mostly just involves toggling some modules in your `init.el` and carrying on as usual.
+Thanks to Doom's great defaults, all you have to do is toggle some modules in your `init.el` and carry on like usual.

-### Setting Up Languages
+### Working with languages

-To get all the configuration, packages and conveniences you'd expect for a programming language of your choice, simply head over to the `:lang` section of your `init.el` and un-commenting the language you'd like (removing the `;;`).
+To get all the configuration, packages and conveniences you'd expect for a programming language of your choice, simply head over to the `:lang` section of your `init.el` and un-comment the language of your choice.
 After that, make sure to reload your private config to make your changes to take effect.
-Some modules also have additional flags that you can enable for additional functionality specific to that language.
+Some modules also have additional flags that you can enable for additional language-specific features.
-You can find out which flags you can enable by typing <kbd>K</kbd> over a module.

-For instance, I enable `javascript` integration with the following line in my `init.el`:
+For instance, I enable `javascript` integration with the following line in my `init.el`

 ```lisp
 (javascript +lsp +tree-sitter) ; all(hope(abandon(ye(who(enter(here))))))